-The Feltham A side of the prison was given an inspection in summer of 2015, and the Feltham B side was inspected a year earlier.
+The A part of Feltham were given an inspection in February 2022, and the B part in July 2019.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said of Feltham A:

 And in their report on Feltham B they said:

 “HMYOI Feltham B holds convicted male prisoners aged between 18 and 20.
 It is situated adjacent to and comes under the same management as Feltham A, which hold boys aged between 15 and 17.
 At the time of this inspection the prison held around 360 prisoners.
 The prison was last inspected in January and February 2017, when we found that outcomes for prisoners in three of our healthy prison tests – safety, purposeful activity and rehabilitation and release planning – were not sufficiently good.
 We judged respect to be reasonably good.
 On this occasion we found there had been improvements in safety and rehabilitation and release planning which were now reasonably good, but a decline in purposeful activity which was now poor.
 Despite this latter judgement, overall the results of this inspection mark a significant achievement for an establishment that has faced similar pressures to many others that have not been able to maintain, let alone improve, their overall level of performance in recent times.

 It is also worth reflecting on the context in which this inspection took place.
 As a result of concerns that had been reaching HMI Prisons about conditions at Feltham, but in particular Feltham A, I decided to bring forward the scheduled inspections of both Feltham A and B and to conduct concurrent inspections of both parts of the overall establishment.
 The outcome of the Feltham A inspection is the subject of a separate report.